ncatlab/nlab-content/pages/7/9/8/8/8897/content.md

 ## Idea

-Thomason and Balmer showed that the [[triangulated categories of sheaves|derived category of coherent sheaves]] on a [[smooth variety]], when considered as a [[monoidal category]] (i.e. with the tensor product) in addition to its [[triangulated category]] structure, completely determines the variety uniquely; see [[spectrum of a triangulated category]].
+Thomason and Balmer showed that the [[triangulated categories of sheaves|derived category of coherent sheaves]] on a [[smooth variety]], when considered as a [[monoidal category]] (i.e. with the tensor product) in addition to its [[triangulated category]] structure (i.e. as a [[tensor triangulated category]]), completely determines the variety uniquely; see [[spectrum of a triangulated category]].
 However, the derived category still turns out to be an interesting invariant when considered without the monoidal category structure; moreover triangulated equivalences and autoequivalences are also important in relation to the [[homological mirror symmetry]] and similar phenomena.
 In fact, Bondal and Orlov show how to reconstruct a smooth [[variety]] from its [[triangulated categories of sheaves|derived category of coherent sheaves]] when its [[canonical sheaf]] is ample or anti-ample, using only the graded structure (i.e. the translation functor).

 ## Statement